Rock 'n' Roll History for

 October 26

-Paul Barrere, guitarist for Little Feat, died at the age of 71 after being diagnosed with liver cancer for years earlier.
-The band released seventeen albums between 1971 and 2021.
+Paul Barrere, guitarist for Little Feat, died at the age of 71 after being diagnosed with liver cancer four years earlier.
+The band released seventeen albums between 1971 and 2021 and scored a Billboard number one single with "Hate to Lose Your Lovin'" in 1983.